 Her novel, Lesson

-Plans, was published by Prospect Park Books in May 2014.
+Plans, was published by Prospect Park Books.
 Named

 "One of Seven Great Books from Small Presses Worth Your Time"